WestM has a long tradition of being radically inclusive of the many people, groups and identities that enrich our

 UCC- Open and Affirming https://openandaffirming.org/

-The United Methodist Church, one of the Christian Denominational bodies that WestM is partnered with, has recently (2/26/19) held a national conference that hardened church political language that attempts to exclude LGBTQIA+ people from ordination and punish clergy from performing same sex wedding services.
+The United Methodist Church, one of the Christian Denominational bodies that WestM is partnered with, has (2/26/19) held a national conference that hardened church political language that attempts to exclude LGBTQIA+ people from ordination and punish clergy from performing same sex wedding services.
 Our local ministry, the Corvallis United Methodist Church, the Oregon-Idaho United Methodist Conference, our bishop, and our entire 8 state Northwestern Jurisdictional Conference stand in opposition to these action and remain committed the full inclusion of LGBTQIA+ individuals.
 Pastor Rob is always open to questions, concerns, tears, screams or merely presence with any and all as we denounce and resist this immoral decision.
+There is another General Conference in May 2020 where serious discussion about denominational splitting will be voted upon.
 Again…

 WestM is UNABASHEDLY fully inclusive and affirming of LGBTQIA+ people!